Preparing for Your Arrival

 - If you are an international student from a country outside the European Economic Area: A visa is required to enter and/or study in France.
 Applications for French visas must be made via the Campus France website as soon as possible before your arrival in France.

-We will provide you with admission letters and proof of housing to support your visa application.
+We will provide you with admission letters to support your visa application.

 We encourage you to consult the French Embassy website for the latest information on the subject: